redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

-This RFC proposes that a capability crate can ship the shell side of its protocol — a Swift, Kotlin, TypeScript and C# implementation of its effect handlers — as source embedded in the crate, and that an app can ask type generation to emit that source into its generated package, together with a small generated adapter that connects it to the generated `EffectHandler`.
+This RFC proposes that a capability crate can ship the shell side of its protocol — a Swift, Kotlin, TypeScript and C# implementation of its effect handlers — as source embedded in the crate, and that an app can ask type generation to emit that source into its generated package.
+The shipped source is an ordinary type in the app's own module, implementing a protocol the capability defines.
+The app's `EffectHandler` uses it the way it would use any other type: it holds an instance and calls it.
+An app that does not ask for it gets exactly what it gets today.
-The app chooses, in two places, whether to use it: once in its type generation configuration, which decides what is emitted, and once in its handler type, which decides what is wired.
-An app that makes neither choice gets exactly what it gets today.
-An app that makes both writes nothing else for the operations the shipped handler covers, and can configure the shipped implementation, replace one of its methods, or replace it wholesale, each with one ordinary declaration.

 ## Summary